 What a Full Service Payroll Provider Costs

 Full service payroll providers like ADP generally cost more than a local bookkeeper.
-For our example of 25 employees on a weekly payroll, we calculated that it would cost about $6,000 per year.
+For example, 25 employees on a weekly payroll would cost about $6,000 per year.
 Additionally, there are typically upcharges for each payroll run, year-end taxes, garnishments, etc. However, additional benefits like electronic payroll reports, direct deposit, and tax compliance, can reduce the headache of managing payroll yourself.
 Click here for a free quote.

 What a Full Service Payroll Provider is Missing

 A full service payroll provider isn’t likely to be local to your business, so accessing them may be less convenient.
 You can’t just go talk to them.
 Instead, you’ll be assigned a representative, who may not always be available.
 So if you want a personal relationship with your payroll provider, or need help after hours, you might want to stick with someone local.

 Several national bookkeeping firms offer both accounting and payroll services for your small business.
 Some may be lower cost than using a local bookkeeper if you have them do both your bookkeeping and payroll.
 And they may have the payroll expertise that a local bookkeeper may lack.

 In addition to payroll they can do all your small business accounting, keeping all your back office work in one place.
 We’ve provided a review of the best bookkeeping firms if you want to compare them side-by-side.

 To run a weekly payroll for 25 employees, a national bookkeeping firm might cost $4,000 to $6,000 a year if you pay in advance.
 Like a full-service payroll company, there may be upcharges for extras like processing a garnishment, or running an off-cycle payroll for year-end bonuses.